pytorch/ao/README.md

 ## Alpha features

-These features are ones we're very excited about but are very hot off the press, so please don't use these unless you're willing to send a few PRs our way.
+Things we're excited about but need more time to cook in the oven

 1. [MX](torchao/prototype/mx_formats) training and inference support with tensors using the [OCP MX spec](https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf) data types, which can be described as groupwise scaled float8/float6/float4/int8, with the scales being constrained to powers of two.
 This work is prototype as the hardware support is not available yet.
 2. [Int8 Quantized Training](https://github.com/pytorch/ao/tree/main/torchao/prototype/quantized_training): We're trying out full int8 training.
 This is easy to use with `quantize_(model, int8_weight_only_quantized_training())`.
 This work is prototype as the memory benchmarks are not compelling yet.
 3. [IntX](https://github.com/pytorch/ao/tree/main/torchao/dtypes/uintx): We've managed to support all the ints by doing some clever bitpacking in pure PyTorch and then compiling it.
-This work is prototype as unfortunately without some more investment in either the compiler or low bit kernels, int4 is more compelling than any smaller dtype
+This work is prototype as unfortunately without some more investment in either the compiler or low-bit kernels, int4 is more compelling than any smaller dtype
 4. [Bitnet](https://github.com/pytorch/ao/blob/main/torchao/prototype/dtypes/bitnet.py): Mostly this is very cool to people on the team.
 This is prototype because how useful these kernels are is highly dependent on better hardware and kernel support.

 ## Installation